microbiome/OMA/04_containers.md

 does not include a slot for adding a phylogenetic tree.
 In order to do this, we can convert the SE object to an extended TreeSummarizedExperiment object which includes also a `rowTree` slot.

+TreeSummarizedExperiment contains also other additional slots and features which is why we recommend to use `TreeSE`.

 ```r